-Full Faith and Credit in Action
+Full Faith and Credit Examples

 The U.S. Constitution’s requirement that each state recognize the laws of other states applies to all areas of law, though some issues have become complicated in recent times.
 For example, the Full Faith and Credit Clause applies to family law in that custody orders and orders of protection are upheld and enforced in other states.
 Application of the clause to the family law issue of same-sex marriage, civil unions, and partnerships, however, is yet to be resolved.

 Limitations of Full Faith and Credit

 The Full Faith and Credit Clause does not require a state to substitute another state’s law or policy for its own, which means it does not have to honor something that is specifically against its own law.
 The issue of licensure is an example of this limitation.
 For example, Ron, who has a driver’s license in Arkansas, may legally drive during a visit to Missouri.
 If Ron moves to Missouri, however, he will be required to obtain a driver’s license in his new home state.
 This holds true for hunting licenses, marriage licenses, and firearm licenses.